mkumar73/beckernick.github.io/_posts/2016-09-17-convolutions.markdown

                              decimal = 4)
 ```

 Perfect!
-I got the same output using my `conv_2d_kernel` function and tensorflows `tf.nn.conv2d` function.
+I got the same output using my `conv_2d_kernel` function and tensorflow's `tf.nn.conv2d` function.
 Let's compare the original image, the original blur, and the new blur.

 ```python